-The Academy may only process special category data if they are entitled to process personal data (using one of the fair processing conditions above) AND one of the following conditions are met: -
+The Federation may only process special category data if they are entitled to process personal data (using one of the fair processing conditions above) AND one of the following conditions are met: - but is not limited to, dealing with sickness absence, dealing with a disability and making adjustments for the same, arranging private health care insurance and providing contractual sick pay;

-- The data subject has given their explicit consent; - The processing is necessary for the purposes of exercising or performing any right or obligation which is conferred or imposed on the Academy in the field of employment law, social security law or social protection law.
-This may include, but is not limited to, dealing with sickness absence, dealing with disability and making adjustments for the same, arranging private health care insurance and providing contractual sick pay; - To protect the data subject's vital interests; - To meet our legal compliance obligations (other than a contractual obligation); - Where the data has been made public by the data subject; - To perform a task in the substantial public interest or in order to carry out official functions as authorised by law; - Where it is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services; - Where it is necessary for reasons of public interest in the area of public health; - The processing in necessary for archiving, statistical or research purposes.
+- The data subject has given their explicit consent; - The processing is necessary for the purposes of exercising or performing any right or obligation which is conferred or imposed on the Federation in the field of employment law, social security law or social protection law.
+This may include,

+- To protect the data subject's vital interests; - To meet our legal compliance obligations (other than a contractual obligation); - Where the data has been made public by the data subject; - To perform a task in the substantial public interest or in order to carry out official functions as authorised by law; - Where it is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services; - Where it is necessary for reasons of public interest in the area of public health; or - The processing in necessary for archiving, statistical or research purposes.

-The Academy identifies and documents the legal grounds being relied upon for each processing activity.
+The Federation identifies and documents the legal grounds being relied upon for each processing activity.